Glimpse of Hoskote lake

 Data source and Acknowledgements:

 I do certainly understand the economic benefits by building concretes and I also do understand that expenses poured in when disasters happen and other unfortunate events such as human deaths are pretty high.
-We have seen various disasters in the past in various parts of the city when the lakes have been replaced by construction works, Bellandur and Varthur lake are prime examples and with latest one in 2025 at Manyata tech park.
+We have witnessed various situations like these in the past at various parts of the city when the lakes have been replaced by construction works, Bellandur and Varthur lake are prime examples and with latest one in 2025 at Manyata tech park.
 Wetlands are the primary habitats which gets affected when any city expands.

-Water is good but with the increase in the concrete around the lake gives an impression to many birds that it is not the right place as of now for breeding and raising their young ones.
+Presence of water is a good sign but concrete is not.
+It gives an impression to many birds that the lake is not the right place as of now for raising their young ones.
 An increase in cement, steel and paint not only indicates there is a decrease in the vegetation but it also means the probability of an increase in the temperature of air in this area is high.
 There are potential side effects such as when there is an increase in the air temperature around wetland area, the major consequence is that the water body will absorb more heat and will evaporate more than what it normally does.
 Which is not good.

-With the rise in the heat, people may die due to heat related cardiovascular diseases.
+With the rise in the heat, people working in the hot sun around that area may die due to heat related cardiovascular diseases.
 There is one more aspect which will cause problem with this phenomena, which is the possibility of Heat Shock Proteins (HSPs) getting affected because of this increase in the temperature.
 I could not find any study as such which directly links affecting HSPs due to the heat generated in the Urban Heat Island, a phenomenon where an area in the urban experiences warmer than its rural parts.
-Now, Hoskote lake is in the rural side of Bengaluru hence the affects may not be visible as of now but if the concrete continues to occupy more space especially towards the lake then there is definitely a reason to concern.
-Starting with an unsettling sight of decrease in the number of birds that migrate and the ones to who stay permanently will face shortage in the food, a severe shortage of a place to take shelter, breed and raise young ones, there will be shortage of fish in the lake which are also a bread winner for the local fishermen.
+Now, Hosakote lake is in the rural side of Bengaluru hence the affects may not be visible as of now but if the concrete continues to occupy more space especially towards the lake then there is definitely a reason to concern.
+Starting with an unsettling sight of decrease in the number of birds that migrate and also the ones who stay long term will face shortage in the food, a severe shortage of a place to take shelter, breed and raise young ones, there will be shortage of fish in the lake which are also a bread winner for the local fishermen.
 I am assuming there could be other side effects that may arise.
-Do not forget the Heat shock proteins which play a critical role in promoting tumor progression.
+A person who chose to walk or jog at the edge of the lake many years ago might have heard sounds from more number of birds.
+Would have experienced fresh air.
+Today, the person may have observed the orchestra from birds had reduced and sound of fast moving had increased.

 Northern Shoveler (Spatula clypeata), one of the migratory birds that often visits in the lake during winters.